oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 urn:oasis:names:tc:xacml:3.0:function:xpath-node-count

-*This function SHALL take an `urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression` as an argument and evaluates to an `http://www.w3.org/2001/XMLSchema#integer`.
+: This function SHALL take an `urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression` as an argument and evaluates to an `http://www.w3.org/2001/XMLSchema#integer`.
 The value returned from the function SHALL be the count of the nodes within the node-set that match the given XPath expression.
 If the `<Content>` element of the category to which the XPath expression applies to is not present in the request, this function SHALL return a value of zero.

 urn:oasis:names:tc:xacml:3.0:function:xpath-node-equal

-* This function SHALL take two `urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression` arguments and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+: This function SHALL take two `urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression` arguments and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
 The function SHALL return `True` if any of the XML nodes in the node-set matched by the first argument equals any of the XML nodes in the node-set matched by the second argument.
 Two nodes are considered equal if they have the same identity.
 If the `<Content>` element of the category to which either XPath expression applies to is not present in the request, this function SHALL return a value of `False`.

 urn:oasis:names:tc:xacml:3.0:function:xpath-node-match

-* This function SHALL take two `urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression` arguments and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+: This function SHALL take two `urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression` arguments and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
 This function SHALL evaluate to `True` if one of the following two conditions is satisfied: (1) Any of the XML nodes in the node-set matched by the first argument is equal to any of the XML nodes in the node-set matched by the second argument; (2) any node below any of the XML nodes in the node-set matched by the first argument is equal to any of the XML nodes in the node-set matched by the second argument.
 Two nodes are considered equal if they have the same identity.
 If the `<Content>` element of the category to which either XPath expression applies to is not present in the request, this function SHALL return a value of `False`.

 NOTE: The first condition is equivalent to `xpath-node-equal`, and guarantees that `xpath-node-equal` is a special case of `xpath-node-match`.